kawaicheung/book-on-naming-things/manuscript/Ch_CodeShape.md

 When we talk about _good design_ in software, we traditionally mean something that isn't immediately visible, like good architecture.
 But, code is utterly visual.
 Good design also means code that -- for lack of a more technical term -- _looks nice_.

 Good code has a certain kind of shape that you can sense.
-It's spaced and cut nicely.
+It's spaced, indented, and cut nicely.
 I've found that code that's shaped well is usually written well.
 Code that looks unorderly usually _is_ unorderly.
 Consider this simple `for` loop.

 ```C#
 for (int i=0; i < tokens.length; i++)